maibennett/sta235/exampleSite/content/Assignments/JITTs/_index.en.md

 ### JITT 7

 - The `treat` coefficient is capturing the differences between treated and control states **before** the policy was set in place.
 The interpretation of the coefficient would be as follows: "On average, NY and CA had an average subscription rate that was 5.4 percentage points higher than other states prior to the implementation of the policy / in April 2022."
 Or, you could also say: "On average, a person in NY and CA has a probability of subscription that is 5.4 percentage points higher than a person in another state, before the implementation of the policy / in April 2022"

+### JITT 8

+- "On average, for individuals with exactly 21 years of age, being legally able to drink increases the total number of arrests by 409.1, compared to not being legally able to drink."
+See slides in Week 10 for a more detailed response.